What happens to people's lungs when they get coronavirus?

 The largest group of those who would be positive for Covid-19, and the people most likely to present to hospitals and surgeries, are those who develop the same flu-like symptoms that would usually keep them off work.

-Related: Coronavirus in Australia: how many cases are there?
-Map, latest numbers and statistics
+Related: Coronavirus numbers in Australia: how many new cases are there?
+Covid-19 map, stats and graph

 A fourth group, Wilson says, will develop severe illness that features pneumonia.